blueyed/detectindent/README.md

 > I merged all the forks that I found were semi-reasonable in the GitHub network graph.
 This was done in less than 15 minutes, so expect bugs!

-My fork’s changes:
+My fork’s additions:

+* treat a `g:detectindent_preferred_expandtab` 0 value as signifying a desired default of `noexpandtab`
+* slightly better wording of verbose log messages
 * various refactoring
 * code style fixes
-* treat a `g:detectindent_preferred_expandtab` 0 value as signifying a desired default of `noexpandtab`
-* slightly better wording of verbose log messages